 Catherine also has a huge Hermès silk scarf collection.

-The exhibition only on until with Catherine on hand to guide you through the bags.
+The exhibition only on until Monday Nov 17th in Liberty’s Heritage Suite on the 3rd floor with Catherine on hand to guide you through the bags.
 Private tours are available if you [email protected]